Last updated on October 5, 2024

 Backgammon can you move backwards?

 In standard backgammon, the checkers can only move in one direction, forward towards the player’s home board.
-One player will move their checkers in a clockwise direction, the other player moves in an anti-clockwise direction.
+One player will move their checkers in a clockwise direction, the other player will move in an anti-clockwise direction.
 Even most known variants of backgammon are played where the checkers move in a single direction.

 How is backgammon set up?